English Speller Dictionaries

 - Australian: en_AU, en_AU-large

 British English dictionaries are also available, however they are not considered the official dictionaries for Hunspell.
-The official ones are maintained by Marco A.G.Pinto at proofingtoolgui.org.
+The official British dictionaries are maintained by Marco A.G.Pinto at proofingtoolgui.org.
 Marco’s dictionaries are based on David Bartlett’s now abandoned version.
 They likely have better coverage of British words and fewer Americanisms.
-Marco’s dictionaries are also considerably larger than the ones based on SCOWL, and include variant spellings.
+Marco’s dictionaries are also considerably larger than the ones based on ESDB, and include variant spellings.

 - British, -ise (alternative version, traditional spelling): en_GB-ise